 - a.
 After taking a Deposit from a Tenant, the Landlord must protect the Deposit within 30 Calendar Days of receiving it in order to avoid the consequences set out in the Housing Act 2004.
 We will accept Deposits submitted after 30 Calendar Days. - b.
 Once we have protected a Deposit, we will send confirmation to the Landlord, the Tenant and any Relevant Person (see section 12 for details about what we send).
 The Landlord must also give the Prescribed Information to the Tenant.

-- Landlords can print a Prescribed Information form which is pre-populated with the information they have entered into the Landlord's online account at www.depositprotection.com.
+Landlords can print a Prescribed Information form which is pre-populated with the information they have entered into the Landlord's online account at www.depositprotection.com.
 The Landlord will need to provide additional information to complete the Prescribed Information. - c.
 At the end of the Tenancy, the Landlord and Tenant should try to agree how much of the Deposit should be paid to the Landlord, Tenant or the Relevant Person (if there is one).
-If the Parties can agree, the Landlord and Tenant must confirm the following on their repayment Forms or online submissions: - i. the amount of the Deposit that should be repaid to the Landlord with reasons; andii. the amount of the Deposit that should be repaid to the Tenant with reasons. - d.
-If the Landlord and the Tenant agree, we will pay out the amount the Landlord and Tenant agree should be repaid to each of them as detailed on the repayment Form or online submission. - e.
+If the Parties can agree, the Landlord and Tenant must confirm the following on their repayment Forms or online submissions: - the amount of the Deposit that should be repaid to the Landlord with reasons; and

+- the amount of the Deposit that should be repaid to the Tenant with reasons. d.
+If the Landlord and the Tenant agree, we will pay out the amount the Landlord - and Tenant agree should be repaid to each of them as detailed on the repayment Form or online submission. - e.
 If there is a Dispute regarding the repayment of part or all of the Deposit, it will be referred to our Dispute Resolution Service, unless we are instructed otherwise in writing. - f.
-If one Party instructs us that they do not wish to use the Dispute Resolution Service, the Deposit will be moved to 'awaiting court order' status, where we will await receipt of a court order in line with section 25, or until we are notified that both Parties do wish to use the Dispute Resolution Service, or we are informed that the Parties have reached agreement as to distribution of the Deposit. - g.
+If one Party instructs us that they do not wish to use the Dispute Resolution Service, the Deposit will be suspended until we are notified that both Parties do wish to use the Dispute Resolution Service, or we are informed that the Parties have reached agreement as to distribution of the Deposit, or we are presented with a court order relating to repayment of the Deposit in accordance with section 24. - g.
 The Landlord or Tenant may follow the Statutory Declaration Process if they have no current address for the other Party or if the other Party fails to respond to a written notice from the claiming Party claiming some or all of the Deposit within 14 Calendar Days of the date of the notice.